 It’s a no-brainer and shouldn’t require an explanation of why your online banking information is crucial.
-It’s clear that slowly but steadily banking is moving online and in some parts of the world it has entirely shifted into the digital platform.
-Thanks to the advancement in technology, you can now transfer some of your money to savings, cash your paycheck, and even reimburse your friends for dinner right from your bank’s app.
+It’s clear that, slowly but steadily, banking is moving online, and in some parts of the world, it has entirely shifted to the digital platform.
+Thanks to technological advancement, you can now transfer some of your money to savings, cash your paycheck, and even reimburse your friends for dinner from your bank’s app.
 There’s no denying that it’s a convenient way of doing things, but it comes with its downside.

-For instance, the world is full of fraudulent folks that are willing to do anything to ensure that they lay their hands on your banking information.
-Therefore, online banking has proved one of the channels they acquire such information.
-Online banking can be a double-edged sword, and if you could be using public Wi-Fi, you might be a top target for hackers.
+For instance, the world is full of fraudulent folks willing to do anything to ensure they lay their hands on your banking information.
+Therefore, online banking has proved to be one channel for acquiring such information.
+Online banking can be a double-edged sword; if you could use public Wi-Fi, you might be a top target for hackers.
 Therefore, you need to ensure that you stay secure when performing online banking operations, and that’s where a banking VPN comes in handy.

 Is online banking safe?

 In a nutshell, online banking is generally safe under most circumstances.
-Banks are doing an excellent job to ensure that all their banking app portals are secure.
-They have put several features in place including multi-factor authentication and alert notifications to secure their clients.
+Banks are doing an excellent job of ensuring that all their banking app portals are secure.
+They have implemented several features, including multi-factor authentication and alert notifications, to secure their clients.
 Besides, everyone wants to assume that their online connection is secure.
 Moreover, websites use the hypertext transfer protocol secure (HTTPS) that uses TLS encryption to provide security whenever you perform your online banking activities.
 Therefore, online banking is safe.
-Unfortunately, fraudsters and scammers have slowly learned ways to outsmart bank systems with all types of spyware, malware attacks, phishing as well as other online scams.
+Unfortunately, fraudsters and scammers have slowly learned how to outsmart bank systems with all types of spyware, malware attacks, phishing, and other online scams.

 Therefore, it’s easy to say that your online banking is no longer as safe as you might have thought.
 You can’t entirely rely on multi-factor identification and strong passwords to protect you against hackers.
-Websites could be using the hypertext transfer protocol secure (HTTPS) that uses TLS encryption to provide security whenever you perform your online banking activities.
+Websites could use the hypertext transfer protocol secure (HTTPS) that uses TLS encryption to provide security whenever you perform your online banking activities.
 So, what’s your best bet?
-Virtual Private Networks (VPNs) are your way to go – they help to hide your identity as well as encrypt all your internet traffic.
+Virtual Private Networks (VPNs) are your way to go – they help hide your identity and encrypt all your internet traffic.

 How a VPN helps secure online banking